hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-backpacking-tents.markdown

 <a rel="nofollow" href="https://www.amazon.com/Hilleberg-Unna-Person-Tent-Red/dp/B00IU0UNEA/ref=as_li_ss_il?ie=UTF8&qid=1500068640&sr=8-2-spons&keywords=hilleberg+unna&psc=1&linkCode=li3&tag=hikeve-20&linkId=94c90dacd5388c638f5ac198dc028f25" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00IU0UNEA&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=li3&o=1&a=B00IU0UNEA" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

-**Persons**: 1
+**Height**: 39.3 inches / 100 cm
+**Weight**: 4 lbs.
+13 oz. / 2.2 kg
+**Floor Area**: 26.9 ft² / 2.5 m²
+**Vestibule Area**: 0 ft² / 0 m²
 **Fabric**: Kerlon 1200

-**Weight**: 2200 grams / 77.6 oz.
-**Area inner tent**: 2.5 m² / 26.9 ft²
+The Hilleberg Unna is a 4-season freestanding solo tent.
+It does not have a dedicated vestibule but offers the possibility to create one.

 If you are taller or if you want more space, then the Hilleberg Unna is probably a better choice than the Soulo.

-It’s a 4 season self-standing solo tent which comes with a big panorama window.

-You can also purchase the Hilleberg Inner Mesh tent which provides better air circulation and can be used without the outer tent.
+One of the great features of this tent is it's big panorama window.

+During the warmer months you can also replace the standard inner tent with the [Unna Inner Mesh](http://www.hikeventures.com/Hilleberg-Unna-Mesh/) which offers better ventilation.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10086&pw=150351&url=https%3A%2F%2Fwww.moosejaw.com%2Fmoosejaw%2Fshop%2Fproduct_Hilleberg-Unna-1-Person-Tent_10101489_10208_10000001_-1_" rel="nofollow" class="btn btn-danger" role="button">See the Hilleberg Unna</a>